achinhchin/Windows-Terminal-setup/readme.md

 ```

 ### **2.2 Enable Terminal software**
-Type this command in your terminal.
+1. Type this command in your terminal.
 ```
 cd (your\document\path)
 mkdir PowerShell
 New-Item -Path $PROFILE.CurrentUserCurrentHost -ItemType File start $PROFILE.CurrentUserCurrentHost
 ```

+2. Relaunch **Windows Terminal**.

 And copy data from this [file](Microsoft.PowerShell_profile.ps1) to your terminal and save.